Ch. 6 Education

 • In 2018 there were 738 multi-academy trusts (MATs) operating in the UK, and by November 2019, the number of MATs rose to 1170.

-• Growth of exam boards, such as Pearson, supply exam materials globally.
+• The growth of exam boards, such as Pearson, supply exam materials globally.

 Marxist Perspective